yihui/yihui.org/content/tinytex/_index.md

 tlmgr install framed
 ```

-If you still see error messages that you don't understand, you may try to update everything:
+If you still see error messages that you don't understand, you may update everything:

 ```sh
 tlmgr update --self --all